cedadev/ceda-directory-tree/README.md

 # directory-tree
-Data structure for storing and searching directory trees
+Data structure for storing and searching directory trees.

+This repo provides a efficient process for matching paths against known directories.